Wednesday, May 25, 2022

 Autumn clean up time.

-Rose flowering is coming to an end but don't cut spent flower heads off, leave all types of roses to make seed which will harden wood before the big prune next month.
-New seasons bare rooted roses should be arriving in Garden centers, if wanting to plant roses, prepare ground now by digging in old stable manure or bagged rose mix, bare rooted, winter planted roses are less likely to suffer from planting stress.
-If replacing a rose you will need to remove most of the old soil that rose was growing in and fill with soil from another part of the garden to avoid the new rose contracting any disease left in the ground.
+Rose flowering is coming to an end, but don't cut spent flower heads off, leave all types of roses to make seed which will harden wood before the big prune in july.
+New season's bare-root roses should be in Garden centers.
+If you want to plant roses, prepare the ground now by digging in old stable manure or bagged rose mix.
+Bare-rooted, winter-planted roses are less likely to suffer from planting stress than roses planted in spring.

 Winter colour in pots, plant polyanthus, pansies, primulas, snapdragons and wall flowers.
 I have just planted out a garden with wall flowers and forget- me- not, both will fill out from now on and should be in full bloom towards the end of winter.

-Vegetables: On the coast Sow broad beans, garlic, shallots and rhubarb.
-Colder areas nothing much can be planted without protection but covering bare soil with a thick layer of mulch will keep soil from remaining wet and frozen over the winter months.
+Vegetables: On the coast, sow broad beans, garlic, shallots, and rhubarb.
+In colder areas, nothing much can be planted without protection, but covering bare soil with a thick layer of mulch will keep the soil from remaining wet and frozen over the winter months.

 Cheers, Linda.